cfunch29/Rlab-DataCollections/README.md

 <!-- iterate through the object to filter the elements/objects into the new array -->

 ## Part 4 - Sorting and Manipulating Data
+- Use array methods to sort and manipulate the data
+    1. remove the last element from the sorted array (use pop)
+    2. add object at index 1 (use splice)
+    3. add object to the end of the array (use push)
+    4. use the values of each object within the array and the array's length property to calculate the average age of the group using a loop

 ## Part 5 - Full Circle
-- Transform data back into a CSV formatted string
+- Transform data back into a CSV formatted string (use nested loops, join (,) and join (\n))